 We celebrate our faith Sunday mornings at 9:00 with music.
 Services usually last about an hour.
-We offer pre-recorded services as well.
-Click here to visit our Sunday Services page.
+We offer live streaming on Facebook as well.
+The recorded service is later available on Youtube or by clicking here to visit our Sunday Services page.

 St. Martha’s is a pretty casual beach church.
 Some attend in their Sunday best, some in jeans, some in shorts during the warm seasons.
 One of us wears sandals year round.
 But please do cover your bathing suit.

 Where to Park